isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     struct derived_1 : base_1, base_2{};
     struct derived_2 : base_1, base_3{};

-    // The following comments regarding memory layout are only true for compilers that follow the Itanium ABI void test_fn_bad(derived_1* d1, derived_2* d2)
+    void test_fn_bad(derived_1* d1, derived_2* d2)
     {
         // When the derived object's bases do not contain virtual members, the layout is defined by order of appearance.